+As we have seen, both voltage conversion and efficiency ratings are factors to take into account.
 Then, the actual power capacity can be obtained using the following simple formula:

-The 10,000 mAH Xiaomi Mi Power Bank PRO is one of the best-reviewed power banks in the market because it has an efficiency rating up to 93%, which is actually stated in the technical specifications under the term “conversion rate”:
+For example, the 10000mAh Xiaomi Mi Power Bank PRO is one of the best-reviewed power banks in the market because it has an efficiency rating of up to 93%, which is actually stated in the technical specifications under the term “conversion rate”.

-If taken as an example, then the actual capacity calculation is as follows:
+Then the actual capacity calculation is as follows:

-Actual capacity = 3.7 V x 10,000 mAh x 0.93 / 5 V = 6,882 mAh
+Actual capacity = 3.7V x 10000mAh x 0.93 / 5V = 6882mAh

 This result indicates that only 68.82% of the advertised capacity can be supplied to devices.

 However, it is interesting to notice that if the power bank had an efficiency factor of 0.9, the results would be 0.666; in other words, two-thirds.

-How to test the actual capacity of a Power Bank?
+How to test the actual capacity of a power bank?

 It is impossible to know the exact internal capacity without disassembling the power bank, but regardless, it is possible to measure the USB output.

 For carrying out this procedure, a USB cable is connected to a full-charged power bank, while the other one is cut, insulating the four colored wires.
-A 5 Ohm resistor is then connected to the black and red terminal (1 and 4).
-A current of 1Amp or 1000mA will circulate through it as 5 V is the standard USB output.
+A 5Ohm resistor is then connected to the black and red terminals (1 and 4).
+A current of 1Amp or 1000mA will circulate through it as 5V is the standard USB output.

 The voltage is monitored with a voltmeter for a determined number of hours according to the power bank capacity.
 If the power bank battery lasts for the same number of hours as listed in the capacity, then it is the actual capacity.
 In reality, this capacity is less due to power losses.

-For example, for a power bank of 12,000 mAh, a constant current load of 1 Ampere per hour will be drawn for 12 hours.
-However, the voltage should drop to between 3 V and 4 V at an earlier time, approximately two-thirds of the capacity (8 hours), which indicates the power bank real capacity.
+For example, for a power bank of 12000mAh, a constant current load of 1 Ampere per hour will be drawn for 12 hours.
+However, the voltage should drop to between 3V and 4V at an earlier time, approximately two-thirds of the capacity (8 hours), which indicates the power bank’s real capacity.